 The Office of Student Activities is dedicated to student growth and development while diligently working to ensure the success of each student leader, organization and event.
 For more information stop by Campus Center 130, call (518) 442-5566 or visit the Student Life website at http://www.albany.ed/studentlife/studentactivities

-This facility is a hub of University activity and student service offices, meeting facilities and dining and retail areas make it a daily stop for many members of the University community.
-The Campus Center also hosts and facilitates an extensive schedule of small and large group meetings, programs and special events for both the University and local community.
-For more information stop by Campus Center Room 137, call 442-5490 or visit the Student Life web site www.albany.edu/studentlife/campuscenter
+This facility is a hub of university activity.
+Student service offices, meeting facilities, plus the varied dining and retail operations make the Campus Center a popular destination for most members of the university community and is a center of daily campus life.
+The Campus Center also hosts and facilitates an extensive schedule of meetings, programs and special events involving both the university and local communities.

 Disabled Student Services:

-The office also organizes learning strategy groups for students with learning disabilities and provides information and referrals for disability-related questions and issues.
+Disabled Student Services provides information and referrals for disability-related questions and issues.
 In addition, the office makes recommendations to offices and departments regarding reasonable accommodations.
 Particular emphasis is placed on assisting students in developing their talents and abilities in preparation for professional and graduate training and for employment.
 Disabled Student Services also interacts with local, state and federal agencies concerned with disability issues.
-The office is located in the Campus Center, Room 137, (518/442-5490)/(518-442-3366 - TDD).
+The office is located in the Campus Center, Room 137, (518/442-5490) (518-442-3366-TDD)

 Learning Disabled Student Services:

 The Learning Disability Specialist is available to work with students who have been diagnosed as having a learning disability (LD) or attention deficit/hyperactivity disorder (AD/HD).
 Students may schedule appointments for assistance with developing various study skills, receive coaching in time management and setting goals, or test taking skills.
 The Learning Disability Specialist is also responsible for reviewing documentation of the disability, insuring that it is complete and current.
 Other services include assistance in developing self-advocacy skills, presenting workshops in various classroom and study skills and campus outreach and education programs about learning disabilities and attention deficit /hyperactivity disorder.
 The Learning Disability Specialist is also available to meet with prospective students and their families who may be considering attending the University of Albany.
 The Office is located in Campus Center 110.
-For more information call (518) 442-5566 visit our web page at http://www.albany.edu/studentlife/ld/LDPage.htm. or by email: firstname.lastname@example.org.
+For more information call (518) 442-5566.
+Visit our web page at: